CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="change-url-variables.gif" alt="Visual Studio Code user types in new URL variables in the config.yml file" border=true width="80%" %}

-- Save your changes with Ctrl + S.
+- Save your changes with Ctrl + S or by clicking File → Save.

 - Follow the same instructions [(from Step 9)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#9-commit-your-changes-using-visual-studio-code) to commit your changes in VS Code.
 Your commit message might be something like, "Update URL variables."